dydtaylor/LibsmolWE/README.md

  Update the parameters and bin definitions files.
 Specifically, these files are "binParams.txt", "corralsParams.txt", "dynamicsParams.txt", "WEParams.txt, "binDefinitions.txt".

-a.
 Brief explanation for each line in the parameters

-i. binDefinitions.txt: Contains the boundaries for each bin, given a WE order parameter of "number of molecules inside the ROI".
+1. binDefinitions.txt: Contains the boundaries for each bin, given a WE order parameter of "number of molecules inside the ROI".
 The first number gives the left-most boundary for the first listed bin, the second number gives the upper boundary for the first listed bin / the lower boundary for the second listed bin, the third gives the upper boundary for the second listed bin / lower boundary for third listed bin, etc. WE is fairly robust to whichever bin definitions you intend to use, though definitions that allow for more replicas nearby the transient bins will tend to allow quicker convergence of flux values.
 A sample definition for 13 bins is included, and those definitions were used for all simulations where nPart = 256.
 Note the wide gap for the final bin, which is furthest from the transient bins.

-ii. binParams.txt
+1. binParams.txt

 custom: Whether or not the user intends to use the custom bins in "binDefinitions.txt".
 If this is 0 then these files are ignored.
 Publication value was 1.